Pitch Deck: How To Create The Perfect Funding Proposal

 In this section of the pitch deck you want to first identify and profile the customer you cater to.

-Finally, calculate the serviceable addressable market (SAM), which is the part of the total addressable market that can actually be reached given the companies capabilities.
+Finally, calculate the serviceable addressable target market (SAM), which is the part of the total addressable target market that can actually be reached given the companies capabilities.
+This is the market opportunity.

 Kawasaki says this should “explain how you are going to reach your customers without breaking the bank.”